Can Van Life Be Eco Friendly? Yes!

 With more and more individuals planning their weekend trips or holiday in a mobile home, many are wondering if there might be ways of making this experience more sustainable.
 So, how can you green up your van life?

-1. Van life sustainability starts at the gas station
+1. Your sustainable van life starts at the gas station

 Well, sort of.
 We thought we’d start off by saying hi to the elephant in the room.
 So there it is, your beautiful vehicle.
 Your beautiful, fossil fuel powered vehicle.
 Obviously, no alternative to the good old combustion engine exists yet.
 Hence, the best (and the only) earth-friendly decision here will be: strategize the heck out of your journey.